christopher-caldwell/common-aws-actions/docs/s3/move-object.md

 # Move Object

 Moves ( re-names ) an object inside of an S3 bucket and returns the new key.
+Returns [MoveObjectResult][#move-object-result]

 ## Usage